mcshayla/startup/README.md

 **Endpoints for data** - My stubbed out endpoints now process the data and send it to Mongo.
 **Stores data in MongoDB** - done!

+## Login
+**User registration** - Creates a new account in database **Existing user** - Stores the votes under the same user if the user already exists.
+Use MongoDB to store credentials - Stores both user and their votes.
+**Restricts functionality** - You cannot vote until you have logged in